Nansen Hill is at the eastern end of the Ventnor Downs, between Bonchurch and Luccombe. It is on the west side of the A3055 Shanklin to Ventnor road.

 By bus -Bonchurch Car Park Stop (Route 3) is right outside the entrance gate (Bus Timetables)

-By Car – There is a council car park (Smuggler’s Haven) opposite the site entrance.
+By Car – There is a council car park (Smugglers Haven) opposite the site entrance, parking is chargeable and contributes to the running of Nansen Hill and Bonchurch Landslip.
 Approx site postcode for satnav PO38 1QD

 You can also help by becoming one of our regular supporters.
 Even giving a few pounds each month can make a real difference, with your donation being invested into site management and improvement work to benefit site visitors and look after our precious wildlife.
 Sign up here.